simon-ritchie/apysc/docstring_markdowns/apysc/_geom/path_data_util.md

 ## Module summary

-The common utility implementations for the path data.
+This module is for the path data fundamental utility implementations.

 ## `make_paths_expression_from_list` function docstring